From Catalonia to Andalusia: Coastal Cities in Spain

 Cadiz

-Cadiz is a charming and quaint Andalucian city located on a narrow slice of land, surrounded by the Atlantic Ocean.
-It’s one of the oldest, and continuously inhabited cities in Western Europe, first settled by the Phoenicians around 3000 years ago.
+Cadiz is a charming and quaint coastal city in Spain, located in Andalusia.
+It’s located on a narrow slice of land, surrounded by the Atlantic Ocean.
+Cadiz is one of the oldest and continuously inhabited cities in Western Europe, first settled by the Phoenicians around 3000 years ago.
 Later, Romans settled there and built an impressive city.
-Over the years Cadiz was one of the most important ports in Europe and also a starting point for Christopher Columbus’s travels.
+Over the years, Cadiz was one of the most important ports in Europe and also a starting point for Christopher Columbus’s travels.
 Nowadays, it’ll enchant you with amazing landscapes filled with blue water, fishing boats, and golden sandy beaches, as well as a charming old town full of history.

 Almeria